upadhyayI/MemoryGame/README.md

 3. Firebase Analytics
 4. Firebase RemoteConfig

+This game can be played with the default icons, or it can be played a custom game using photos from personal gallarey of the user's phone.
+It is also possible to download memory board games made by others by entering the game name.

 Open-source libraries used in this project are:

 1. Confetti: https://github.com/jinatonic/confetti
 2. Picasso: https://github.com/square/picasso

-This app is ready to be published o google playstore.
+This app is ready to be published on google playstore.

 Inspired from R K Pandey’s My Memory game